polkadot-fellows/RFCs/text/0122-alias-origin-on-asset-transfers.md

 Instead of clearing the `source-chain` origin, the destination chain shall attempt to alias `source-chain` to "original origin" on the source chain.
 Most common such origin aliasing would be `X1(Parachain(source-chain))` -> `X2(Parachain(source-chain), AccountId32(origin-account))` for the case of a single hop transfer where the initiator is a (signed/pure/proxy) account `origin-account` on `source-chain`.
+This is equivalent to using the `DescendOrigin` instruction in this case, but also usable in the multi hop case.

 This allows an actor on chain A to `Transact` on chain B without having to prefund its SA account on chain B, instead they can simply transfer the required fees in the same XCM program as the `Transact`.